 UNL offers access to parking permits for special and specific users.
 These options provide permitted parking for specific vehicles or usages.
-Get the details on securing and using these permits.
+With the License Plate Recognition System, vehicle license plates serve as permit identification.

 Bicycle Use and Regulations